fishing/fishing.github.com/lures.md

 ### Crankbaits

 Crankbaits can be used both with casting and spinning reels.
 The idea behind a crankbait is you cast it as far as you can, then slowly crank it back.
 Then do it again and again.
 The only way to fish a crankbait wrong is to fish it at the wrong depth.
+Crankbaits generally have a lip, which means they dive when you retrieve.
+You can find crankbaits that are rated to dive to any number of depths, and should match what you use to the water body you are fishing.

 There are some guidelines for using crankbaits well, especially for bass fishing: